joerivanveen/ruigehond-embed/ruigehond-embed/readme.txt

 1. Setting screen with one embed entry consisting of the title, the (local) url to embed and a list of authorized embedders (only 1).

 == Changelog ==

+1.4.2: redirect using 301 to root for relative url

 1.4.1: restore query string processing in htaccess and short circuit unnecessary php processing